Director accuses studio of burying movie because of Johnny Depp

 As well as the Pirates of the Caribbean star, Minamata also features Bill Nighy and Army of the Dead’s Hiroyuki Sanada.

-Depp was previously replaced by Mads Mikkelsen for the third instalment of the Fantastic Beasts franchise after a judge denied him permission to appeal the ruling in a High Court libel case over The Sun labelling him a “wife beater”.
+Depp was previously replaced by Mads Mikkelsen for the third instalment of the Fantastic Beasts franchise, after a judge denied him permission to appeal the ruling in a High Court libel case against The Sun over claims he beat his ex-wife, actor Amber Heard.

 Minamata is Levitas’ second directorial effort following Lullaby, which was released in 2013 and starred Amy Adams and Jennifer Hudson.